 The only downside to making the cone this way is that you won’t get to utilize the full surface area of the box, so the cones will be smaller.

 Here are all of my completed DIY cone Christmas trees!

 To get the look I used white feathers, a white feather boa, gold sequin trim, gold ribbon and gems, frilly ribbon, and beads glued on a skewer.

 This is where you get to be creative!

 You could even make these cone Christmas trees out of patterned or decorated paper.

 Check out this post from The Budget Decorator for more DIY Christmas cone tree ideas.

-If you liked this post and you like saving money, you’ll love my post with 6 ways to have Christmas on a budget!
+If you liked this post and you like saving money, you’ll love my Christmas budgeting post with 13 easy ways to save this holiday season!